Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Introduction

 \section{Introduction}

 Cognitive decline in the aging population is a critical health concern that manifests across a spectrum of stages.
-The pre-dementia stage, commonly referred to as mild cognitive impairment (MCI), is characterized by measurable cognitive impairment with minimal or no functional changes in daily living.
-Individuals at this stage, often in their 70s, may exhibit early signs of cognitive decline without severe disruptions to independence.
-As the condition progresses to dementia, particularly Alzheimer’s disease (AD), more severe cognitive and functional impairments emerge, ultimately diminishing the ability to live independently.
-While MCI is not exclusive to AD, it often serves as an early indicator of the disease and highlights the need for early detection and intervention.
+The pre-dementia stage, commonly referred to as Mild Cognitive Impairment (MCI), is characterized by measurable cognitive impairment with minimal or no functional changes in daily living~\cite{jamaneurol, roberts2013classification, jack2018nia}.
+Individuals often in their 70s may exhibit early signs of cognitive decline without severe disruptions to independence.
+As the condition progresses to dementia, more severe cognitive and functional impairments emerge, ultimately diminishing the ability to live independently~\cite{anderson2019state, verghese2023everyday, lin2025global}.
+While MCI is not exclusive to dementia, it often serves as an early indicator of the disease and highlights the need for early detection and intervention~\cite{chen2023global, ohman2021current}.

-This study focuses on individuals exhibiting MCI due to AD, as determined by clinical characteristics.
-The timely identification of such individuals provides an opportunity to slow disease progression, improve quality of life, and reduce the societal burden associated with advanced stages of dementia.
-Traditional methods for diagnosing cognitive decline are often time-consuming, costly, and reliant on clinical visits or complex neuroimaging techniques, which may not be practical for widespread use~\cite{LASKE2015561, ALLAN2017103}.
-To address this, our research explores an innovative approach using real-world driving behavior as a passive diagnostic tool.
+The timely identification of MCI provides an opportunity to slow disease progression, improve quality of life, and reduce the societal burden associated with advanced stages of dementia~\cite{liss2021practical, sommerlad2023social, mian2024overlooked}.
+Traditional methods for diagnosing cognitive decline are often time-consuming, costly, and reliant on clinical visits or complex neuroimaging techniques, which may not be practical for widespread use~\cite{liu2024detection, roberts2013classification, LASKE2015561, ALLAN2017103}.
+To address this, our research explores an innovative approach using real-world driving behavior as a passive diagnostic tool~\cite{bayat2021gps, rizzo2011impaired}.
+This study focuses on individuals exhibiting MCI due to mild dementia, as determined by clinical characteristics~\cite{jack2018nia}.